w3f/Grants-Program/applications/voting-tool.md

 **Milestone 1**: (done) Possible to fetch proposals from OpenGov, possible to cast votes to Mimir, and the app will update the status of the proposal in Notion

-**Milestone 2**: OpenGov overlay exists, it is using an SQLite database, instead of Notion
+**Milestone 2**: OpenGov overlay exists, it is using an SQLite database, instead of Notion.
+All the functionalities work that used to work with the Notion-version.

-This section should break the development roadmap down into milestones and deliverables.
-Since these will be part of the agreement, it helps to describe *the functionality we should expect in as much detail as possible*, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.
-Below, we provide an **example milestone** with mandatory (0a to 0e) and example deliverables.

 ### Overview